 UVA radiation can also contribute to the development of skin cancer by weakening the skin’s immune responses and checking mechanisms.
 UVA also doesn’t burn the skin like UVB, which means that although damage is occurring, we may not be aware of it.
 The full impact of damage also may not be immediately visible, with the results of some sun damage appearing years later.

-HOW DOES SUNSCREEN
+HOW DOES SUNSCREEN PROTECT YOU?

 Sunscreen works by preventing UV rays from penetrating the skin, thereby reducing the risk of sunburn and skin cancer, and the incidence of sunspots, discolouration and signs of anti-ageing.